 That book broke a kind of impasse.
 Grace did not agree with all of it, but she recognized immediately that I was groping to break through old categories by wrestling with Dr. Martin Luther King, Jr.’s concepts of agape and the Beloved Community—that is to say, the concept of love that seeks to preserve and create community.
 Freedom Dreams argues, among other things, that the catalyst for political engagement has never been misery, poverty, and oppression but the promise of constructing a new world radically different from the one the aggrieved have inherited.
 The profound necessity of this move and what it entails had been Grace’s project for years, and she immediately recognized a convergence.
 By this time she was working closely with historian and activist Scott Kurashige, who arranged a conversation between Grace and me in New York.
 We talked for at least a couple of hours, and the meeting left me so exhilarated and hungry, I was practically in tears.
 She insisted on revisiting Dr. King’s last Sunday sermon before his assassination, where he warned Americans against sleeping through a revolution. “[O]ne of the great liabilities of life, is that all too many people find themselves living amid a great period of social change and yet they fail to develop new attitudes, the new mental responses–that the situation demands.”
 For King, the revolution was three-fold: “a technological revolution, with the impact of automation and cybernation; then there is a revolution in weaponry, with the emergence of atomic and nuclear weapons of warfare; then there is a human rights revolution, with the freedom explosion that is taking place all over the world.”[iv]

 Sadly, the tape of our conversation was lost.
 But the essential sentiments, the lessons, were not.
 The chief ideas she conveyed to me that afternoon appear in her brilliant collection of essays edited by Kurashige, The Next American Revolution: Sustainable Activism for the 21st Century (2012).
-They also found voice in Grace Lee’s extraordinary documentary, American Revolutionary: The Evolution of Grace Lee Boggs.
+They also found a voice in Grace Lee’s extraordinary documentary, American Revolutionary: The Evolution of Grace Lee Boggs.
 As her musings make clear, the conditions we face under neoliberalism and war mark the end of an epoch (and the beginning of a new one) in which the old protest strategies and ideological postures are no longer relevant or effective.
 The Next American Revolution offers a new way forward, one based in dialectical thinking but also informed by a personal history of struggle against materialism, militarism, and racism.
 She calls on us to transform the urban economy and landscape by “taking back the commons” in order to promote self-sufficiency, ecological sustainability, and human interaction.
 She emphasizes community development, values of cooperation, mutuality, non-violence, equality, and love—in other words, what the Beloved Community is supposed to look like.
 And she recognizes that revolution requires remaking ourselves, building community, taking governance and production into our own hands in order to rebuild our crumbling cities—not as sites of global finance but as new communities governed by cooperation, mutuality, ecological sustainability, non-violence, equality, and love.

 Grace remained a revolutionary thinker to her last breath.
-To say she became more “evolutionary than revolutionary,” as one obituary put it, is to misunderstand how she and Jimmy held revolution and evolution in dialectical relationship—the former producing, even requiring, the latter.
+To say she became more “evolutionary than revolutionary,” as one obituary put it, is to misunderstand how she and Jimmy held revolution and evolution in a dialectical relationship—the former producing, even requiring, the latter.
 The Next American Revolution boldly challenges old dichotomies, moving away from simple pronouncements for socialism or even anti-capitalism, to focus on questions like how do we “grow our souls,” how do we shift our thinking away from seeking middle-class comforts or upward mobility to creating the beloved community, living lives committed to ending inequality globally.
 The revolution she proposed is nothing less than a new “American Dream whose goal is a higher Humanity instead of the higher standard of living dependent on Empire.”[v]
 And she makes a compelling case why this is all possible and that the leadership for a new American Revolution is already here.
 As she wrote in the Preface to the paperback edition, “Americans have learned that the tremendous changes we now need and yearn for in our daily lives and in the direction of our country cannot come from those in power or from putting pressure on those in power.
 We ourselves have to foreshadow or prefigure them from the ground up.”[vi]

 Grace, you’re not through with me yet.
 I’m still learning, still grappling with thinking dialectically, still trying to understand the epoch we’re in and the one we are desperately trying to bring about.
 I can hear you saying to us all, “What time is it on the clock of the world?”